Guidelines for Authors

 - References and Further Reading

-Although a hierarchical table of contents may have up to four levels, we encourage you to restrict yours to at most two levels (that is, to only headings and subheadings) for visual elegance.
-The final heading of the article must be called “References and Further Reading.”
+Although a hierarchical table of contents may have up to four levels, we encourage you to restrict yours to at most three levels for visual elegance.
+The final heading of any article must be called “References and Further Reading.”

 Authors are encouraged to include graphics in their articles, provided they do not infringe on copyrights.
 See the article on Francis Bacon as an example.
-The graphics (including photos, charts and tables) need to be in either .jpg or .gif format.
-The IEP staff cannot create graphics, but can crop a graphic and make simple adjustments to a graphic’s size and border.
+The graphics (including photos, charts and tables) need to be submitted as separate files in either .jpg or .gif or .png format.
+The IEP staff cannot create graphics, but we can crop a graphic and make simple adjustments to a graphic’s size.

 Authors should minimize the use of italics with foreign language terms.
 Regarding diacritical marks, use those that have html codes.
 Replace other diacritical marks with ordinary letters.
 Please see our helpsheets on Chinese and Indian languages.

-Your name will appear at the end of the article along with your email address and your university’s name.
+When you send your article to be refereed, do not include information about yourself.
+However, when you are submitting your final draft after acceptance, then do include your name, email address, your university’s name, and your country.
 Do not include your title (for example, “associate professor”), your department name (for example “Department of Humanities and Philosophy”), your university’s street address, or your personal webpage address.

-Do not include acknowledgements to colleagues who provided input on your article, nor to institutions that provided you with funding.
-Thank them privately.
+Do not include dedications and acknowledgments to colleagues who provided input on your article, nor to institutions that provided you with funding.
+Do all this privately.

 Authors who do not speak English as their primary language must have their articles revised by a native English speaker, or equivalent, prior to submission.

-Authors should contact their area editor if, after submission, there is an unusually long delay at a particular juncture in the process from the article’s initial submission to its final appearance on the IEP website.
-Each submission typically passes through five hands (area editor, reviewer, general editor, copy editor, formatter).
+Authors should contact their subject area editor if, after submission, there is an unusually long delay at a particular juncture in the process from the article’s initial submission to its final appearance on the IEP website.
+Each submission typically passes through five hands (subject area editor, reviewer, general editor, copy editor, formatter).
 While we strive to maintain an efficient production process, occasionally there are unexpected delays as a result of scheduling issues with our all-volunteer staff.
-In the rare event that this occurs, the author should send a follow up email if there is a delay of more than one month at any given stage.
+In the rare event that this occurs, the author should send a follow-up email if there is a delay of more than one month at any given stage.